wenhongg/starter.django-react/README.md

 Trailing slash is necessary for /react/ and /django/

-## How to use
+# How to use

-Need to prerun in react folder:
+Run this in the react directory to generate the production build:

 ```
 	npm run build
 ```

-Finally, run in main folder:
+Return to root directory and build container:

 ```
 	docker-compose build